ShivamBhosale/100DaysOfCode_V2/README.md

 <hr>

 ## Day 48 - Protocols and Delegates
-Praticed Protocols and Delegates in swift and made some progress in my weather application.
+Practiced Protocols and Delegates in Swift, and made some progress in my weather application.

 <hr>